 With phishing, scammers don’t need to monitor inboxes and send tailored responses.
 They simply dump thousands of crafted messages on unsuspecting people.

 As such, there’s no need to filter out potential respondents.
-Doing so reduces the pool of potential victims and helps those who didn’t fall victim to alert others to the scam, like we saw in the earlier example with Gimlet Media.
+Doing so reduces the pool of potential victims and helps those who didn’t fall victim to alert others to the scam, as we saw in the earlier example with Gimlet Media.

-Remember, many of them are from non-English-speaking countries and from backgrounds where they will have limited access or opportunity to learn the language.
+Remember, many of them are from non-English-speaking countries and backgrounds where they will have limited access or opportunity to learn the language.

 Take this example of a scam imitating Windows:

-Likewise, there are strings of missed words, such as in “a malicious user might trying to access” and “Please contact Security Communication Center”.
+Likewise, there are strings of missed words, such as “a malicious user might trying to access” and “Please contact Security Communication Center”.

 These are consistent with the kinds of mistakes people make when learning English.
-Any supposedly official message that’s written this way is almost certainly a scam.
+Any supposedly official message written this way is almost certainly a scam.

-It’s therefore the recipient’s responsibility to look at the context of the error and determine whether it’s a clue to something more sinister.
+It’s, therefore, the recipient’s responsibility to look at the context of the error and determine whether it’s a clue to something more sinister.
 You can do this by asking:

 - Is it a common sign of a typo (like hitting an adjacent key)?